SarahZ22/Steam_Data_Analysis/README.md

 For this project our team wanted to utilize Machine Learning to predict whether games will be a hit or not based off the game's metacore and price.
 We also wanted to utilize Tableau to different game ownership trends.

-Game hit was defined as when a game had a game ownership over
+Game hit was defined as when a game had a game ownership over the median of game ownership.

 ##### Data Sources:
 -https://gamedb.online/